 - During the Captain Britain and MI 13 portion of the Secret Invasion event, the Skrull invasion of Britain and the remnants of the human military have their climactic battle on Westminster Bridge.
 It's invoked to a degree, since a good portion of the battle is fought with magic and the location has a great deal of symbolic value for the British people linked to this.

-- In The Umbrella Academy, the Eiffel Tower is actually a space-faring warship built by robot zombie Gustave Eiffel.
+- In The Apocalypse Suite, the Eiffel Tower is actually a space-faring warship built by robot zombie Gustave Eiffel.

-- Also he ends up hanging off of a hot-air balloon above the landmark then called the Millenium Dome (now the O2 Arena) in The World Is Not Enough.
+- In The World Is Not Enough, he ends up hanging off of a hot-air balloon above the landmark then called the Millenium Dome (now the O2 Arena).

 - The final showdown between apes and humans in Rise of the Planet of the Apes takes place on the Golden Gate Bridge.